Undergraduate New Investigator (UNI) Grants

 - Extent to which advanced scientific education will be enhanced through the involvement of students in the research.

 - Newness of the proposed research for the principal investigator.

 - Impact of PRF funding the research, including the effect on the principal investigator’s overall research program.

 - Qualifications or potential of the principal investigator and adequacy of the facilities to conduct the research.

-- Amount: Proposals must request $55,000 for a two-year period.
+- Amount: Proposals request $55,000 for a two-year period.
 The total $55K budget may be divided among years according to the needs of the project.
 The normal ACS PRF budget year extends from September 1 to August 31.

-- Principal Investigator Stipend: To provide the opportunity for full-time research during the summer months, the principal investigator may request a contribution to his or her summer salary, with an upper limit of $8,000 per grant year, including fringe benefits, to a maximum of $16,000.
+- Principal Investigator Stipend: To provide the opportunity for full-time research during the summer months, the principal investigator may request a contribution to summer salary, with an upper limit of $8,000 per grant year, including fringe benefits, to a maximum of $16,000.
 This limit does NOT change as a result of time extensions.

 - Travel: Except for field work which is budgeted separately, a maximum of $2,000 per grant year, or $4,000 total, may be used for travel in connection with the project.
 This limit does NOT change as a result of time extensions.
 Support of student travel to scientific meetings is encouraged.
 There are no restrictions on foreign travel.